Mortimer333/Dito/README.md

 Variable changed inside `event` will be replaced in real `$` - see "Weird behaviour" for more info.

 ## Attributes
-Binding attributes to observables is similar to the `events` - prefix your attribute with `@a:` then name of your attribute used in JS:
+Binding attributes to observables is similar to the `events` - prefix your attribute with `@a:` then add name of chosen attribute:
 #### before:
 ```html
 <p class="quote">